moleculerjs/database/docs/README.md

 const allPosts = await broker.call("posts.find", { scope: false });
 ```

-As you see, it can cause security issue if the user in the browser is able to requests the deleted posts, as well.
-To avoid it, you can control the authority of scopes, and default scopes disabling with the [`checkScopeAuthority`](#checkscopeauthority) method.
+As you see, it can cause a security issue if the user in the browser can request the deleted posts, as well.
+To avoid it, you can control the authority of scopes and default scopes disabling with the [`checkScopeAuthority`](#checkscopeauthority) method.

 ## Example with authority
 ```js